nhselect/step1-training/content/user-guide/educator/05-enrolling-learners/enrolling-your-learners/index.md

 3. For each Learner, select: View self assessments  ​

-> If you cannot see the Learner listed in your My Staff list you have not added them, see p.19–20 for how to do this.​
+> If you cannot see the Learner listed in your My Staff list [you will need to add them](/user-guide/educator/03-staff-list/adding-delegates-to-your-staff-list).​

 4. Select: Enrol on new assessment​